Neil1977/FinalProject-ToDoList/README.md

  Potential barriers:

-•	Timescales – DISCUSSED SEE ABOVE
+- Timescales – DISCUSSED SEE ABOVE

-•	Level of coding support needed – DISCUSSED SEE ABOVE
+- Level of coding support needed – DISCUSSED SEE ABOVE

-•	Security concerns – N/A
+- Security concerns – N/A

-•	Licencing/copyright – N/A
+- Licencing/copyright – N/A

-•	Flexibility for ad-hoc changes if needed – N/A
+- Flexibility for ad-hoc changes if needed – N/A

 MVP:

- - Todo App  – CONFIRMED AS REALISTIC TO WORK ON FOR PROJECT FROM TEMPLATE USING JS/CSS/HTML (SEE CODING ABILITY BELOW)
+ - Todo App  – CONFIRMED AS REALISTIC TO WORK ON FOR PROJECT USING JS/CSS/HTML (SEE CODING ABILITY ABOVE) - BASE APP CREATED, NOW BRANCHED TO FEATURE TO CONTINUE BELOW

-- Add date/time to front of App - stretch target
+- Add date/time to front of App - Stretch target - STILL TO COMPLETE - CODE COMMENTED IN FEATURE BRANCH ONLY

- - Sort all entries into time/date order - Stretch target
+ - Sort all entries into time/date order - COMPLETED

- - Add audio alert based on date/time (linked to time 20:00 inday etc or to "danger color - red"?) - Stretch Target
+ - Add audio alert based on date/time (linked to time 20:00 inday) - Stretch Target - STILL TO COMPLETE - CODE COMMENTED IN FEATURE BRANCH ONLY

+ - Add button to resort entries into ascending/descending - STRETCH TARGET

+ - Make header stay in place while scrolling down list (footer to stay static) - STRETCH TARGET

+ - Display more of todo in visible list (without having to use "edit" button and cursor across) - STRETCH TARGET

- - Mobile compatible? (media query)
+ - Mobile compatible? (media query) - STRETCH TARGET

  - Publish/Present